Jachu5/jachu5.github.io/_posts/en/posts/2015-10-4-Kotlin_en.md

 title: Kotlin
 name: kotlin
 ---
-Some weeks ago, at the Droidcon 2015 in Madrid, several lecturers like [Antonio Leiva](http://antonioleiva.com/), talked about a programming language that called my attention, Kotlin.
-I had already heard about Kotlin but not in detail, so I started a research and I did some demos, the result was good, I really liked it, its learning curve is surprisingly easy and fast and its functional components are really interesting.
+Some weeks ago, at the Droidcon 2015 in Madrid, several speakers like [Antonio Leiva](http://antonioleiva.com/), talked about a programming language that called my attention, Kotlin.
+I had already heard about Kotlin but not in so much detail, so I started to research and do some demos, the result was good: I really liked it.
+Its learning curve is surprisingly easy and fast and its functional components are really interesting.

-I am a kotlin beginner so any suggestion will be welcome, so far, I only have done a few introduction exercices that Jetbrains people call Koans, bellow you can find the link to the official web page and also to my github repo with the first block solved, I hope you find them useful:
+Disclamer: I am a kotlin beginner so any suggestion will be welcome.
+So far, I only have done a few introduction exercices that Jetbrains people call Koans, bellow you can find the link to the official web page and also to my github repo with the first block solved, I hope you find them useful:

 * Kotlin [Koans](http://kotlinlang.org/docs/tutorials/koans.html).
 * First Koan block of exercices solved in my Github [github](https://github.com/Jachu5/Koans).